maubanel/GMS2-Space-Rocks/asteroids-i/README.md

 ##### `Step 18.`\|`SPCRK`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
-Run into the rock with teh ship.
+Run into the rock with the ship.
 Notice that they both are destroyed.
 It looks like it is destroyed before I hit the rock.
 Lets adjust the collision volumes as the default is to take the entire square.

 ![alt_text](images/RockShipDestroyedLarge.gif)